Danishlynx/SingularityDAO_assessment/README.md

 ```

 Both the react fron-end or polygon scan explorer can be used to interact wiht contract(please verify contract for that).
 While interacting with front-end please use the account which you ahve used for deployment of contract.

+You can always try the react app to interact with contract, but optionally, you have both hardhat node or remix ide as well to serve you.

 ![Screenshot 2024-02-17 133257](https://github.com/Danishlynx/SingularityDAO_assessment/assets/69537135/2948da8a-3a86-40a4-8024-7582ddff4e6f)
 ![Screenshot 2024-02-17 132841](https://github.com/Danishlynx/SingularityDAO_assessment/assets/69537135/af21995f-f1b7-43d9-99e6-6fe0d9dd4ea0)